This post was originally published on January 11, 2017, and updated on May, 2020.

 6. Supporting the Do Not Track preference

 Do Not Track enables users to opt out of any tracking by websites they do not visit, including analytics services, advertising networks, and social platforms.
-By default, Matomo respects users preference and will not track visitors which have specified “I do not want to be tracked” in their web browsers.
 Get more information about DoNotTrack.

 To make sure Do Not Track is respected, go to “Administration => Privacy”.